punkholic/pwn-ssh/README.md

 Config:
-Inside INSTALL = change ssh-rsa.pub to your ssh-keygen public key Inside ngrok.yml = keep your ngrok token which maybe inside ~/.ngrok2 Inside usercrontask.sh: change site to your side which stores get request in a file
+Inside INSTALL = change ssh-rsa.pub to your ssh-keygen public key

+Inside ngrok.yml = keep your ngrok token which maybe inside ~/.ngrok2

+Inside usercrontask.sh: change site to your site which stores get request in a file